emlos/worldgame/docs/physical-encounter-system-reference.md

 A persistent opponent uses `ref: { type: "npc", npcId: "jackie" }` instead of a `scene-actor` reference.
 Temporary actor bodies are copied into the active scene frame and written back there after each exchange.
-Persistent NPC combatants use their roster body's live object directly, so injuries remain on the NPC and are included in ordinary game saves.
+Persistent NPC combatants use their roster body's live object during the fight, so an in-progress save retains their current damage. `finish` fully heals persistent NPC opponents; combat damage therefore does not remain after the encounter.

 ### Allowed physical values